abdulrehmanjaved-1/real-time-work-station/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## how to do migrations from app code to Supaase through drizzle?
+## how to do migrations from app code to Supabase through drizzle?

 First step is to generate schemas to migrations folder then run migration script by src/lib/supabase/db.ts .